 - Blight: Visible signs are yellowed, water-soaked wounds accompanying the leaf margins that proliferate to form dead scars that are v-shaped.

 - Root Rot: The professionals call the symptoms "damping-off" because the stems look girdled, becoming water-soaked and cannot hold the plant's weight.
-The fungus attacks the roots and bottom part of the stems, and when in wet condition, it will spread to the upper canopy of the plant.
+The fungus attacks the roots and bottom part of the stems, and when in wet conditions, it will spread to the upper canopy of the plant.

 - Water Molds: The molds mainly attack the root, but the leaves will cause the plant to appear wilted even though the soil is moist.
-When it gets horrible, you see yellowing in the foliage wilting and brown lesions in the leaves.
+When it gets horrible, you see yellowing in the foliage and wilting and brown lesions in the leaves.

 Anthurium Flower Meaning

 Owning a healthy anthurium in your home is what love is all about.
 If you want to express your love, anthurium is the plant to give to the one you love.